MariaZasypkina/My-Open-API-Project/README.md

 # My-Open-API-Project

-My Open API Project for Code The Dream
+The Open API Project of Maria Zasypkina for the Code The Dream